Rainy, warm Thursday in C.O. - KTVZ

 Rainy, warm Thursday in C.O.

-This morning we are waking up to a mostly cloudy start to our day.
+This morning, many of us woke up to a mostly cloudy start to our day, with lots of sun following.
 Central Oregon can expect a chance for rain showers today between 11 a.m. and 2 p.m., then a possible chance for thunderstorms after 2 p.m. and before 8 p.m.,

 The region is just a degree or two cooler today, averaging a high of 77 degrees and a low around 49 degrees.
-Light and variable wind becoming northwest 10 to 15 mph in the afternoon and can gust as high as 23 mph.
+Light and variable winds will become northwest 10 to 15 mph in the afternoon and could gust as high as 23 mph.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.